Slushi-Github/leafyEngine/docs/wiki/sections/FolderSections/Audio.md

 // Toggle the loop of a sound or music Leafy.audio.toggleLoop();

-// Get the LfAudio object if is already created var audioObj:LfAudio = Leafy.audio.currentAudio;
+// Check if the audio is playing var isPlaying:Bool = Leafy.audio.playing;

-// Or get it as soon as you play the audio var audioObj:LfAudio = Leafy.audio.play("GAME_PATH/music.ogg", true);
+// Check if the audio is paused var isPaused:Bool = Leafy.audio.paused;

 // get the current time of the audio var currentTime:Float = Leafy.audio.getCurrentTime();